 Any two people, regardless of where you live, may have your civil partnership registered in Scotland provided that you are:

-- of the same sex; both at least 16 years of age on the day they wish to register their civil partnership;
+- both at least 16 years of age on the day they wish to register their civil partnership;

 - not related to each other in a way which would prevent them registering their civil partnership;